JOwen-ster/Discord_Bot_Workshop/README.md

 ![image](https://github.com/JOwen-ster/Discord_Bot_Workshop_2024/assets/111905194/79737d0c-b11f-4ee2-a0e2-f23a2d7f92f7)

 ## Coding the Actual Discord Bot
-We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) api wrapper in this workshop
+We will be using the [discord.py](https://discordpy.readthedocs.io/en/stable/) api wrapper in this workshop.

 [Read the docs (How to do Commands)](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html)

 [Read the docs (How to do Events/Listeners)](https://discordpy.readthedocs.io/en/stable/api.html?highlight=event#discord-api-events)

-Go ahead and `pip install` the required libraries for Discord and Environment Variables
+Go ahead and `pip install` the required libraries for Discord and Environment Variables.

-For Windows you can execute this [batch file](/discord_dependancies.bat) I have made if you have Python installed or use the following command.
+For Windows you can execute this [batch file](/discord_dependencies.bat) I have made if you have Python installed or use the following command.

 ```
 pip install discord && pip install python-dotenv